Buckle up as we plunge into the domain of Nissan Titans!

 The Neutral Years: 2007, 2008

 The ’07 and ’08 Titans?
-They’re like that typical student in class – solid, but not exceptional.
+They’re like that typical student in class – reliable, but not outstanding.

-But beware – some owners reported challenging and transmission issues that take the shine off these models.
+But beware – some owners reported difficult and transmission issues that take the shine off these models.

 The Worst Years: 2004, 2005, 2006